I want to start a small business. Where do I begin?

 What does the AZSBDC do?

-The AZSBDC provides one-on-one confidential evaluation and guidance by counselors with real-life business ownership and management experience to help small business owners fast-track their plans for startup and growth.
+The AZSBDC provides one-on-one confidential evaluation and guidance by Business Analysts with real-life business ownership and management experience to help small business owners fast-track their plans for startup and growth.
 The AZSBDC also offers affordable workshops and seminars that can help entrepreneurs gain the knowledge and skills that they need to succeed.

 Does the AZSBDC charge for its services?